 Those times when you’re feeling too much and speech gets lost in the folds of fatigue.
 When you’re feeling too much and can’t call a friend, or stomp it off, or sit in a park and stare through trees.
-When you’d trudge to the corner shop, if you could, hoard jam rolls and wine for crying; or stand rounds at a pub you’ve never set foot in.
-You’d dunk morsels of breaded past in each glass, shout ‘keep them coming!’; fall asleep in a book you found on a bench, bawl between billowing lines.
+When you’d trudge to the corner shop, if you could, hoard jam rolls and wine for crying; or stand rounds at a pub you normally fly by.
+You’d dunk morsels of breaded past in each glass, shout ‘keep them coming!’; fall asleep in a book you found on a bench, still between billowing lines.
 First light you’d take a knife to the bedroom wall, carve a way to a sun-lit now.
 You’d climb every belfry in town to roar down from, or, should all fail, wave a white flag, with her name on.

 When a friend dies, too much is just not enough.